-In addition to a broad Criminal Justice curriculum – exemplified by the aforementioned core courses – the online MSCJ from Saint Joseph’s University offers you a choice of career-building specializations to match your interests and career goals:
+In addition to a broad Criminal Justice curriculum – exemplified by the aforementioned core courses – the online MSCJ from Saint Joseph’s University offers you a choice of career-building, criminology concentrations to match your interests and career goals:

-Behavior Analysis– With applications in a variety of fields, from Criminal Justice and rehabilitation to education and professional development, this specialization focuses on preparing and qualifying you to sit for the Board Certified Behavior Analyst Exam.
-The Behavior Analysis specialization is ideal for prosecutors, parole officers, criminologists, mental health experts, educators, school resource officers and others who examine and address the underlying causes of human behavior.
+Behavior Analysis - With applications in a variety of fields, from Criminal Justice and rehabilitation to education and professional development, this concentration focuses on preparing and qualifying you to sit for the Board Certified Behavior Analyst Exam.
+The Behavior Analysis Concentration is ideal for educators, parole officers, criminologists, mental health experts, school resource officers and others who examine and address the underlying causes of human behavior.
 This concentration is also offered as a post-graduate certification.
 You can learn more about how this field crosses between the traditional education career and the criminal justice profession here: The Benefits of a Well Rounded Behavior Analysis Program Residing Within Criminal Justice Studies.

 Federal Law Enforcement - This program provides advanced knowledge of criminal investigation and apprehension at the federal level.
 Specialized courses develop essential cognitive skills and methodologies, including critical thinking, analytical reasoning and legal procedures, in order to excel in careers focused on investigation, prosecution support, conviction, and criminal corrections control.
 There are many steps to joining the federal government.
 Learn more about the profession here: Qualifications to Join the FBI.

 Intelligence and Crime Analysis - This program focuses on researching the contemporary functions of strategic, tactical and operational intelligence, and understanding its influence upon crime prevention policy.
 Students will examine how law enforcement intelligence relates to organizational relationships, planning and decision-making.

-Homeland Security– The Homeland Security Specialization goes beyond terrorism to cover all areas of citizen safety, from emergency management and natural disaster relief to border protection and counterintelligence.
-This specialization is ideal for front-line Criminal Justice professionals who want to pursue high-ranking positions at the local, state and federal levels.
+Homeland Security - The Homeland Security Concentration goes beyond terrorism to cover all areas of citizen safety, from emergency management and natural disaster relief to border protection and counterintelligence.
+This concentration is ideal for front-line Criminal Justice professionals who want to pursue high-ranking positions at the local, state and federal levels.